-We have implemented a number of initiatives to maintain our near-term and future growth opportunities while supporting patients and reducing non-essential discretionary spending, including the imposition of a temporary moratorium on new employee hiring.
-In March 2020, we initiated protective measures in response to the COVID-19 outbreak including the canceling of all business-related international travel, requesting employees limit non-essential personal travel, enhancing our facilities' janitorial and sanitary procedures and the provision of certain personal protective equipment to employees working in our offices, encouraging employees to work from home to the extent their job function enables them to do so, limiting third-party access to our facilities, encouraging the use of virtual meetings, and modifying the manner and schedule of on-site production activities.
-We have also instituted daily health screening for all of our employees.
-We are reviewing all of these measures on a daily basis as the situation evolves, and we will take additional actions to the extent they are needed in the future.
+In March 2020, Vericel put in place a comprehensive workplace protection plan, which institutes protective measures in response to COVID-19.
+These measures include mandatory employee training on social distancing and hygiene protocols, conducting daily health screenings of all employees, vendors and visitors entering our facilities, canceling all international business travel, limiting domestic business travel to essential purpose travel only, requesting that employees limit non-essential personal travel, enhancing our facilities' janitorial and sanitary procedures, making certain physical modifications and enhancements to our facilities to enable effective social distancing among employees, providing certain personal protective equipment to employees working in our offices, encouraging employees to work from home to the extent their job function enables them to do so, limiting third-party access to our facilities, encouraging the use of virtual employee meetings, modifying the manner and schedule of on-site production activities, and providing guidance to our field-based commercial teams concerning their communications and contact with customers and healthcare professionals.
+In addition, we put certain expense reduction measures in place including a reduction of discretionary spending.
+We are reviewing these measures regularly as the pandemic evolves and may take additional actions to the extent required.

 We continue to manufacture MACI and Epicel and are maintaining a significant safety stock of all key raw materials.
-We do not expect current supply chain interruptions will impact the Company's ongoing manufacturing operations.
+We do not expect current supply chain interruptions will impact our ongoing manufacturing operations.
 With respect to customer delivery, MACI final product has an established shelf life of 6 days and established shipping shelf life of 3 days.
-Currently, MACI is picked up by courier and shipped by commercial air or ground transportation to our customer's location.
-Epicel final product has an established shelf life of 24 hours and is hand carried to customer hospital sites by courier.
-Transportation is primarily commercial or charter airline.
-Although we have not experienced material shipping delays or increased costs to date, significant disruption of air travel could result in the inability to deliver MACI or Epicel final products to customer sites within appropriate timeframes, which could further adversely impact our business.
-There is no expected impact of COVID-19 on the Company's distributors or third-party service providers' ability to manage patient cases.
+Currently, MACI is picked up by courier and shipped by commercial air or ground transportation to customer surgical sites.
+Epicel final product has an established shelf life of 24 hours and is hand carried to customer hospitals by courier.
+Transportation is primarily by commercial or charter airline.
+Although we have not experienced material shipping delays or materially increased costs to date, significant disruption of air travel could result in the inability to deliver MACI or Epicel final products to customer sites within appropriate timeframes, which could further adversely impact our business.
+There is no expected impact of COVID-19 on our distributors, operations or third-party service providers' ability to manage patient cases.